rojcode/kurdical/README.md

 # kurdical

-A Go module for Kurdish calendar utilities.

-This module provides conversion between Gregorian and Kurdish calendars, supporting two historical epochs and month names in five Kurdish dialects.
+## About the Kurdish Calendar

+The Kurdish calendar is an independent solar calendar system with historical offsets aligned to significant events in Kurdish history.

+It supports two main historical epochs:

+- **Median Kingdom (Diako) epoch**: Starting from the establishment of the Median kingdom by Diako
+- **Fall of Nineveh (Cyaxares) epoch**: Starting from the fall of Nineveh by Cyaxares

+The Kurdish year is calculated by adding epoch-specific offsets to the base solar calendar year.

 ## Features

 - Convert Gregorian dates to Kurdish calendar
 - Convert Kurdish calendar dates back to Gregorian
-- Support for two Kurdish historical epochs:
+- Support for two historical epochs (Median Kingdom and Fall of Nineveh)
-  - Median Kingdom (Diako)
-  - Fall of Nineveh (Cyaxares)
 - Month names in 5 Kurdish dialects: Laki, Hawrami, Sorani, Kalhuri, Kurmanji
+- Display weekdays in Kurdish
+- Format dates with Kurdish digits (٠ ١ ٢ ٣ ٤ ٥ ٦ ٧ ٨ ٩)
+- Error handling and date validation
+- 100% test coverage
+- Complete documentation with practical examples

 ## Installation